// Multiplayer

 Companions

 Companions are persuaded enemies that join your solo party (not the multiplayer party system).
-They fight alongside you in combat, auto-attacking each round.
-(Pending implementation) You can hold up to 3 companions at once.
+They fight alongside you in combat, auto-attacking each combat round.
+Each companion type has unique traits and passive effects — see the Bestiary for per-type trait details and mechanics.

 To add a companion: during combat, use the Persuade action.
 Success chance equals your Persuasion %.
 Failed persuasion uses up one of your attempts for that encounter (2 by default, 3 with the Ring of Amplified Audio).